vblain/tfs-wrike-updater/readme.md

 Click "Test", and it should succeed.

+## How to use

 If you now commit some code with a message that looks like this:

 	"Updated code because of reason x, Wrike 12345123"

 It will update task 12345123 with the changeset ID, commitID and also post a comment with a link to the commit.
 You will need within Wrike to display the custom fields for that task (you can do this in the table view).

+## Security

+If you're sane you should run this over HTTPS, and you should also implement basic authentication.
+This is easily done and works great with TFS service hooks.